Multimodal LLMs and Knowledge Integration for Reasoning and Problem-Solving

 However, their reasoning abilities are limited due to lacking access to non-textual modalities and structured knowledge.
 Multimodal large language models (LLMs) that additionally incorporate visual, audio and video data can form richer conceptual representations.
 Integrating external knowledge bases further enhances their capacity for logical reasoning and deductive problem-solving.

-Let’s take a look at the technical architecture and training methodologies for developing multimodal LLMs with integrated knowledge, and analyze the expanded reasoning capabilities this enables, along with potential applications and current limitations.
+Let’s take a look at the technical architecture and training methodologies for developing multimodal LLMs with integrated knowledge, and analyze the expanded reasoning capabilities this enables, along with potential applications and current limitations in LLM alignment.

 Architectures for Multimodal LLMs